learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Markdown/Markdown.md

 # Markdown Language and Documentation

 ## Introduction
 Markdown is a simple, easy-to-use, text-based language that known for its readability.
 It is widely used in software engineering, mainly for documentation in open-source projects, README files, and text-filled files on web pages.
-Markdown is supported by a variety of different platforms, mainly GitHub and Reddit.
+Markdown is supported by a variety of different platforms, mainly GitHub, Reddit, Gitlabs, the popular Stack Overflow, and more!
 The purpose of this document, written in Markdown, is to give the reader a simple tutorial or crash course and detail its relevance and uses in the software engineering world.

 ## Tutorial
 This section of the document will give a tutorial on the basic syntax for using Markdown.